PoLonisOP/Master-Research/README.md

     size_t Starting_Logical_Sector_Address = -8;
     size_t Request_Size_In_Sectors = 8;
   ```
   In the private, channel is the amount of channels, and so as die.
-The rest of arguments are MQSim input trace's arguments, u can see in the <https://github.com/CMU-SAFARI/MQSim>.
+The rest of arguments are MQSim input trace's arguments, you can see in the <https://github.com/CMU-SAFARI/MQSim>.
   ```c++
     size_t page_size = 4096;
     size_t CSR_trace_cnt = 1024;